For Mentors (Professionals)

 *Please note that the 120 hours for the Fellowship does not officially start until all the preliminary documents are successfully submitted, including the Fellowship Agreement.

 The Fellow uses the B-Unbound app for each check-in and check-out of the Fellowship.
 B-Unbound logs hours and captures real-time data on student goals, learning, and interest in the Fellowship.
-The Advisor will monitor B-Unbound each day the Fellow is at the Fellowship Site, and the Mentor will verify attendance and provide brief feedback.
+The Advisor will receive an email from B-Unbound/ImBlaze each day the Fellow is at the Fellowship Site, and the Mentor will verify attendance and provide brief feedback.
 The Advisor checks in weekly to support the Fellow in reflecting upon and navigating the Fellowship.
 The Advisor conducts at least 2 site visits during the Fellowship and submits several photos of the Mentor and Fellow working together, and video if possible, for use on the website and in social media.
 At or near the end of the Fellowship the Fellow, Mentor and Advisor will each submit the Post-Fellowship Survey that include evaluations for the Fellow’s progress and performance during the Fellowship.
 The Fellow also submits the Post-Fellowship Work Plan.

 Wrap-Up and Reflect